xyang619/LuckyDog/README.md

 LuckyDog
 ========

-A java GUI program to random pickup one individual as award
+A java GUI program to random pickup one individual as a lucky dog

 User Guidance: